 These four steps will help ensure your WordPress site remains secure against malicious attacks and other cybersecurity threats.

 However, remember that no system is ever 100% secure—you must stay vigilant and continue monitoring user activity and updating software regularly to protect against potential attacks and maintain optimal security levels for your website.

 These measures will help keep your website safe from harm and minimize potential downtime caused by malicious attacks.

-By following these steps—updating software, checking file & folder permissions, and scanning for malware & vulnerabilities—you can ensure your site is always safe and secure.
+You can ensure your site is always safe and secure by following these steps—updating software, checking file & folder permissions, and scanning for malware & vulnerabilities.

 With these measures, you’ll know that any sensitive information stored on your site is safe from prying eyes!